 Accounts and grants receivable are stated at the amounts billed under the terms of the contract or grant.
-LINC provides an allowance for doubtful accounts, which is based upon a review of outstanding receivables, historical collection information and existing economic conditions.
+If necessary, LINC will record an allowance for doubtful accounts, which is based upon a review of outstanding receivables, historical collection information and existing economic conditions.
 Delinquent receivables are written off based on individual credit evaluation and specific circumstances.